WRFan/jailbreak10.3.3/README.md

 https://github.com/WRFan/jailbreak10.3.3/blob/main/jailbreak/index.html

-you'll may wonder why there's a time check there.
+you may wonder why there's a time check there.
 This has to do with the weird nature of the Safari browser, which is limited to this browser only, haven't experienced anything like this on IE/FF.
 Sometimes, Safari reloads the page, when it deems it not properly loaded.
-Now, since human beings are the only beings capable of grasping purpose, it is obvious why neither MS, nor Mozilla have not built in such functionality into their browsers.
+Now, since human beings are the only beings capable of grasping purpose, it is obvious why neither MS, nor Mozilla have built such functionality into their browsers.
 Take this jailbreak, for example.
 The purpose of the jailbreak webpage is to, well, jailbreak.
 Safari, obviously, interprets "purpose" in its own machine-like way, so it reloads the page.
 This would re-trigger the jailbreak.
-There's no way as far as I know to determine if a system has been jailbroken through javascript, so I added this time check.
+As far as I know, there's no way  to determine if a system has been jailbroken through javascript, so I added this time check.
 The usual process is this:

 - Safari opens the page